ramonjoaquim/ramonjoaquim/README.md

 }

 func getBio() string {
-	return "Bachelor in Information System, Full Stack Developer with knowledge about DevOps culture, API development and also functional and automated tests."
+	return `Bachelor in Information System, Full Stack Developer with knowledge about DevOps culture, API development and also functional and automated tests.` }
-}

 func getDailyKnowledge() []string {